 In most communities gambling is still not recognised as a problem and is therefore not discussed or addressed .

 Gambling problems might go along with drug and alcohol problems.
-Stress, anxiety, trauma, grief, depression and feelings of not belonging to the community make gambling problems more common for Aboriginal people than the non-Indigenous community.
+Stress, anxiety, trauma, grief, depression and feelings of not belonging to the community make gambling problems more common for Aboriginal people than the non-Aboriginal community.

 Many gambling venues offer easy access, long opening hours, air condition and serve food and drinks.
 This makes them an attractive alternative to hot outdoor camps or overcrowded living conditions which are common in Aboriginal communities.